netdata/netdata/docs/Running-behind-nginx.md

 }
 ```

-### As a subfolder for multiple Netdata servers, via one nginx
+### As a subfolder for multiple Netdata servers, via one Nginx

 ```
 upstream backend-server1 {